rabbitmq/server-packages/README.md

 automation is to eventually produce alphas (development snapshots), betas (early previews of new feature releases), release candidates and [signed GA releases](https://github.com/rabbitmq/rabbitmq-server/releases).

+Continuously produced development builds (alphas in RabbitMQ parlance) can be found [on the Releases page](https://github.com/rabbitmq/rabbitmq-server/releases).

 It has a sibling project, [`rabbitmq/erlang-packages`](https://github.com/rabbitmq/erlang-packages), which produces Debian packages of Erlang and Elixir, and, in case of Erlang, RPM packages.